First Drive: 2024 Kona N-Line Shows 190 HP Is All You Really Need

 2024 Hyundai Kona N-Line.
 Photo: Amee Reehal

-The Limited and N-Line Ultimate go further, adding ventilated seats (not available in the regular N-Line), H-Tex Leatherette-trimmed interior, a surround-view monitor, Auto-dimming rearview mirror with HomeLink (regular N-Line’s mirror is missing the HomeLink), and the blind-spot view monitor (also unavailable in the N-Line trim).
+Inside the regular N-Line grade, Hyundai dials up the sporty vibes with N-Line badging, sportier seats with red accents, metal sport pedals, and N-Line scuff plates.
+The Limited and N-Line Ultimate go further, adding ventilated seats (not available in the regular N-Line), H-Tex Leatherette-trimmed interior, a surround-view monitor, an auto-dimming rearview mirror with HomeLink (the regular N-Line’s mirror is missing the HomeLink), and the blind-spot view monitor (also unavailable in the N-Line trim).

 2024 Hyundai Kona N-Line white model's rear trunk cargo space